(Photo Credit: Bumble Dee / Shutterstock.com)

 Bring at least two pairs of rubber-soled shoes or sneakers with good support.
 Mephisto is a great brand that has super comfortable footwear with great support.
 Arche is a popular French brand of women’s shoes, which all have thick rubber soles and are fashionable and comfortable at the same time.

 Women should also bring one pair of semi-dress or dress shoes for the evening.
-I don’t recommend wearing sandals because of the cobblestone streets.
+I don’t recommend wearing sandals because of the cobblestone streets and the crowded areas around the Eiffel Tower and the Louvre.

 2. Raincoat

 The weather in Paris can be so unpredictable.
 The famous expression applies: “If you don’t like the weather, just wait 10 minutes.”
 Although summer is not the rainy season in Paris, we frequently get sun showers, during which a downpour can sometimes last a few minutes or up to 20 minutes.
-A light raincoat or trench coat is useful, and if you get a really light one, you can roll or fold it and put it in your tote bag, backpack, or purse.
+A light raincoat is useful, and if you get a really light one, you can roll or fold it and put it in your tote bag, backpack, or purse.
 A nylon parka or rain poncho will serve the same purpose.
+A leather jacket is not practical for warm weather nor rainy.

 Editor’s Note: Need a raincoat?
 Check out our 2022 Best Raincoats review.